michal-kosinski/apcmetrics2cloudwatch/README.md

 FIRMWARE : 653.18.I USB FW:7.3
 END APC  : 2020-10-24 14:36:02 +0200
 ```
+## Installation and configuration of script for metrics publishing
 * Open **upsmetrics.service** example file in the editor and set correct path to **put_metrics.py** script
 * Copy modified configuration file to the systemd directory:
 ```